 Thanks to COVID, B2B businesses have gone digital, from large corporations to small businesses.
 If you are running a B2B business and you want to add eCommerce capabilities, you need these features and functionalities.

 What are the changes that you’re seeing in the industry right now?
 What are people demanding?

-Clients are now requesting additional functionality to enhance their user experience, especially from a B2B standpoint.
+Clients are now requesting additional functionality to enhance their user experience and putting the b2b eCommerce marketing ideas into practice.

 In the past with B2B, your online store has always been a lower priority.
 Call centers and catalogs served as your primary focus.
 That has since changed with the pandemic.
 We’re seeing a modified user experience that used to occur offline from human-human interaction.
 These owners need their site to function the same way as if somebody were to walk into their warehouse or storefront.